 Keratinized Tissue Width (KTW)

-Keratinized tissue width will be measured with the help of UNC 15 probe with silicon stopper from the mucogingival junction to the free gingival margin and measured on vernier caliper
+Keratinized tissue width will be measured in mm with the help of UNC 15 probe with silicon stopper from the mucogingival junction to the free gingival margin and measured on vernier caliper

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.